 You just got the call you’ve been waiting for and managed to score an interview for the job you’ve been dreaming about.
 As you run to the closet to pick out your best outfit, you play an interview scenario in your head coming up with possible questions and answers that you think the employer might ask.

-You’ve got a 60-second speech prepared for the hiring manager if they ask you “Tell me about yourself?” and have a short-list of weaknesses that are actually relevant to the job.
+You’ve got a 60-second speech prepared for the hiring manager if they ask you “Tell me about yourself?” and have a short-list of weaknesses that are relevant to the job.

 You’re calm, confident, and ready to nail this job interview in hopes of getting a job offer the very next day.
 Easy peasy, right?